bmartinez77/MtzMaterials/README.md

 ![IMG_4488 HEIC](https://user-images.githubusercontent.com/91274130/234452404-9ff9ad77-8e92-48be-867a-699aee171116.png)

 3D printing a box to fit all the components inside.
 The LCD was measured to see if it is in place to be permanantly stored.
+This box was designed with Fusino 360 Autodesk and printed using an Creality Ender 3D printer.
 ![IMG_4489 HEIC](https://user-images.githubusercontent.com/91274130/234452178-b11cf07b-9e72-4eee-9934-b4eac4462cc4.png)

 Fitting the Perfboard into the scale box and checking through the back if there is enough room inside to store the other componenets.